sguox002/leetcode/leetcode-all.md

 ****
 ->>

+<<-1358	Number of Substrings Containing All Three Characters    		60.0%	Medium
+a string consists of only a,b,c. find number of strings containing all 3 chars.
+- we only need to find the smallest window containing the 3 chars. and all previous including the window are all valid substrings. sliding window to find the min window containing abc. all prefix. two pointer.
+->>

 <<-1040	Moving Stones Until Consecutive II    		53.3%	Medium
 min move and max move
 sliding window for min: find the window with length=n with min empty slots or max filled.